Sercan Yıldırım: Fatih Karagümrük

 Ahead of the 2019/20 season, Yıldırım joined Fatih Karagümrük.

 International career

 Yıldırım has played at every age group for the Turkish Youth International Team.
 Whilst playing for the Under-16 level during 2006, he scored 12 goals in 10 games, including a hattrick and three braces.
 He currently has four caps for the senior squad.

 He received his first call up to the Turkish senior squad by Fatih Terim in March 2009, for two 2010 World Cup Qualifying games against Spain, however he was an unused substitute.

 He made his debut for Turkey in a friendly against Azerbaijan on 2 June 2009, coming on as a second-half substitute for Tuncay.
-On 12 August 2009, in a friendly against the Ukraine, he registered 2 assists in Turkey's 3–0 win.
+On 12 August 2009, in a friendly against Ukraine, he registered 2 assists in Turkey's 3–0 win.
 He scored his first goal for Turkey on 5 September 2009 in Turkey's World Cup qualification game against Estonia.